ppb/pursuedpybear/docs/discussion/gom.rst

 Game Objects
 ============

-All of these are instances of :class:`GameObject`, which manages things like tree operations and children searching and such.
+All of these are instances of :class:`.GameObject`, which manages things like tree operations and children searching and such.

-Other than the :class:`Engine` and its direct children, you may structure the tree however you want.
+Other than the :class:`.Engine` and its direct children, you may structure the tree however you want.
 You can define your own game objects and put them in your scenes (they won't render, but they'll receive events).